Hayley-Woodhouse/Milestone-1-project/TESTING.md

 ### Section tag
 - A semantic section tag was added to the spaces withing the html pages that didnt have text.
 This was highlighted in the w3c validation.
     - removing the section tag resolved the issue

+### index page hero image
+- The image would not appear when device screen size reduced.
+    - The media query redirected well but the path to the image needed correcting

+### contact page images
+- The image would not appear when device screen size increased.
+    - The media query redirected well but the path to the image needed correcting

+### index page hero image
+- The image to replace the video was missing on the mobile screen size.
+    - The media query redirected well but the path to the image needed correcting

 ## Unresolved